keltoumboukra/protein-optimizer/README.md

 ## Features

-- Mock data generation for lab automation bugs
+- Mock data generation for protein expression experiments
-- Basic ML model for bug prediction
+- ML model for predicting optimal expression conditions
 - Interactive dashboard for visualization
 - REST API for model inference
 - Test suite for key components

+## Future Expansion Possibilities

+- Integration with AlphaFold for structure prediction
+- Connection to UniProt database for protein properties
+- Integration with PDB database for structural data
+- Use of ESM-2 or similar models for sequence analysis
+- Integration with BRENDA database for enzyme information
+- Connection to KEGG database for pathway analysis

 ## Setup